 Senator Boren.
 So, they have to be genuinely justifiable?
+Mr. BAKER.
+Yes. sir.

-Senator Boren.
+Senator BOREN.
 Well, I certainly agree with that, but you do think that the amount of risk involved in an enterprise, at least, is an appropriate factor to be weighed in considering tax burdens?

-Mr. Baker.
+Mr. BAKER.
 I think so.

-Senator Boren.
+Senator BOREN.
 In the area of encouraging investments, I would just urge that we do want to get our rate of investment up, that we also consider the competitive cost of capital from one country to another.
-Some recent studies have indicated that, for example, the marginal net cost of raising new capital in Japan-and it is due to a combination of factors-interest rates, tax laws, and the restare much lower than the cost of new capital formation in this country.
+Some recent studies have indicated that, for example, the marginal net cost of raising new capital in Japan-and it is due to a combination of factors-interest rates, tax laws, and the rest are much lower than the cost of new capital formation in this country.